 34 CFR §300.
 24(a)(2) Development, Review, and Revision of IEP

 (2) Consideration of Special Factors.

 “The IEP Team shall — (v) Consider whether the child needs assistive technology devices and services.”

 AT must be considered for every student with a disability during the development, review, and revision of the IEP1.
 This includes the Initial, Interim, Subsequent, Amended, and Modified IEP or when a team member deems it necessary.

-Because IDEA does not provide specific guidance for how AT consideration should be conducted by a LEA, it is up to the schools to use research from the QIAT and other resources to develop and adopt operational procedures that provide guidance for consistently considering AT for all students on IEPs.
+Because IDEA does not provide specific guidance for how AT Consideration should be conducted by an LEA, it is up to the schools to use research from the QIAT and other resources to develop and adopt operational procedures that provide guidance for consistently considering AT for all students on IEPs.

 When polled, many AT service providers in Oklahoma prefer using the Big East Educational Cooperative AT Consideration Checklist form to help them determine whether or not students in their districts require AT.

 The flow chart on the next page depicts the AT Consideration process and potential scenarios IEP teams may face when considering students’ needs for AT.